lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 **Are the model residuals normally distributed?**

 I can use the Shapiro-Wilk test to formally investigate the normality assumption.
-Examining the distribution of the model resdiduals is one of the most efficient ways to do this.
+Examining the distribution of the model residuals is one of the most efficient ways to do this.
 First, I need to run the model and extract the residuals.

 ```r